Marisken Surgery: Treatment, Procedure & Experiences

 Aftercare is more important than the method

-Regardless of the chosen method, the skin in the anal area is sensitive during the first weeks.
+Regardless of the chosen method, the skin in the anal area is sensitive in the first weeks.
 Gentle mucous membrane care can help relieve burning, oozing, or microinflammations.
 Preparations like CANNEFF® SUP with CBD and hyaluronic acid soothe the tissue and can make open wound healing more comfortable – however, they do not influence the choice of surgical method.

 What risks, complications, and side effects can occur?